venkat-mr369/Kubernetes/ClusterCreation/Cluster_Docker_1.md

 ```

-### To Create a User in Ubuntu follow the below steps:
+### To Create a User in Ubuntu in all vm's follow the below steps:
 ```bash
 $ adduser username
 #Example